arun8796/AWS-notes/sqs/README.md

 ## Long vs. Short Poll

 As already explained in the previous sections, messages sent to SQS are distributed over several AWS facilities and a polling mechanism is used by consumers to pick up new messages to process.
 Polling introduces an high number of requests being sent to the SQS endpoint with a considerable impact on the overall bill cost.
 This happens because AWS, by default uses a Short Polling strategy, sampling messages to delivery only from a small sub-set of the servers in the AWS facility; in this case most of the requests sent by the consumers return an empty response.
 In order to minimise the overall cost a Long polling strategy may be used instead.
-When long polling is enabled, **ReceiveMessageWaitTimeSeconds** set to 20 seconds, AWS will sample the messages to delivery from all the server in the AWS facility allowing to reduces the number of empty responses.
+When long polling is enabled, **ReceiveMessageWaitTimeSeconds** set to 20 seconds, AWS will sample the messages to delivery from all the server in the AWS facility allowing to reduce the number of empty responses.

 ## SQS Fan Out